Spazzery/yu-no-sega-saturn-unpacker/README.md

 * 4 ABSABT files
 Total: 1587 files

 Note: ABSABT files are like small archives, that house even smaller files inside of them.
-They have their own nametable and files inside of them)
+They have their own nametable and files inside of them.
+I didn't bother extracting them with this program, but it probably isn't too hard to extract them too, if needed.

 # Usage
 Requirement: You need to have Python 3 installed.